-- SUNY Potsdam has also canceled all College-sponsored international travel courses and short-term programs, effective through Aug.
-1.
+- SUNY Potsdam has canceled all College-sponsored international travel courses and short-term programs, effective through December 31, 2020.

-- The U.S. Department of State has issued a level 3 global health advisory, advising all U.S. citizens to reconsider travel abroad, due to the global impact of COVID-19.
+- The U.S. Department of State has a level 4 global health advisory in place, advising all U.S. citizens to reconsider travel abroad, due to the global impact of COVID-19.
 Additionally, the U.S. Centers for Disease Control and Prevention have a Level 3 Warning in place.

-- The President has now barred entry into the U.S. for foreign nationals traveling from China, Iran, most countries in the European Union, the United Kingdom and Ireland.
+- The U.S. President has barred entry into the U.S. for foreign nationals traveling from China, Iran, most countries in the European Union, the United Kingdom and Ireland.
 U.S. citizens and legal permanent residents may return from these nations through specific airports and with health protocols in place.

 - As of March 18, the U.S. and Canada have agreed to temporarily close their border to all non-essential traffic.
-This is expected to extend through June 21, 2020.
 Canadian citizens and permanent residents will be allowed return entry.
 Travelers entering/returning to Canada should consult the Government of Canada COVID-19 Travel Information.

 - In response to rising levels of COVID-19 transmission in certain states within the U.S., New York State has issued a travel advisory for anyone returning from travel to states that have a significant degree of community-wide spread of COVID-19.

 - As of July 10, the restricted states include: Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Iowa, Idaho, Kansas, Louisiana, Mississippi, North Carolina, Nevada, Oklahoma, South Carolina, Tennessee, Texas and Utah.